Last Updated on January 13, 2022 by Grow with Bovees

 But flowers aren’t everything(!) and you’ll still get to enjoy the lush leaves which can grow up to 15 inches in length and 4 inches wide, so, as mentioned before they still make very attractive houseplants.

 Plus, you never know, the right sunny patio or porch could be the perfect spot to keep it over summer, and you may just get lucky and gain a few flowers.

 Even completely indoors, perfectly positioned in front of a south-facing window might just do the trick!

 Choose a pot size that is appropriate for the size pachy you get.
 Do not plant a small plant in a giant pot.
-Choose a heavy pot or container, such as a clay pot, as these plants can get top-heavy and may topple over if the pot is too small!
+Choose a heavy pot or container, such as a clay or terracotta pot, as these plants can get top-heavy and may topple over if the pot is too small!

 Also, find a pot with drainage holes sufficient for the size of the plant.